Johniereed/ZenBusiness-coupon/README.md

 Use our [ZenBusiness Coupon](https://bit.ly/3TX30Q5) code, get a **50% discount**, and get **expert guidance on your LLC formation** and registration services from the Zen Business team of experts.

-In this article, I am listing all the latest ZenBusiness discount codes and promo deals to save maximum on your ZenBusiness subscription.
+In this article, I am listing all the latest **ZenBusiness discounts** and promo deals to save maximum on your ZenBusiness subscription.

 Additionally, I will also show you how you can get a ZenBusiness free trial for 60 days on your Zen Business subscription.